 To stave off bodywork damage and other causes of deterioration during the winter months, covered storage is the most effective preventative measure.
 If you are keeping the caravan at home, a garage or car port is the best way forward.
 A caravan cover is an alternative option; however, you should be careful to ensure that the cover does not ‘seal’ the unit, as this can lead to problems with damp and condensation.
 To that end, you should always use a breathable cover from a reputable supplier specifically designed for your caravan, such as Protec or Specialised.

 If you are not going to be using the caravan over winter, a dedicated storage facility is the safest method of protection.
-Insurers recognise this too: Club Care offers a 25% discount on touring caravan insurance if you store it at a CaSSOA Gold Award site.

 2. Seal damage